 Folder Menu is a free utility that can display a popup-list of favorite folders, files, and program shortcuts via hotkey or by using the middle mouse button.
-An added function is the ability to browse your files and folders within the popup dialog.

 Is there anything more useful than an app that can instantly open your favorite folders or files or launch your favorite apps or websites?
 It’s possible, I suppose, but either way this favorite-folders at your fingertips app is pretty darn handy.